Tolbat/JagdoomE/README.md

 will get to it.
 He only has one Jaguar, and the JagGD cart is not compatible with JagLink in any case.

+## TIME SAVER for DOSBox

+Insert the following into the [autoexec] portion of the dosbox-0.74-3.conf file - this speeds things up.

+---
+MOUNT C C:\

+C:

+setpath

+pause
+---

 ## Changelog